ChrisOrgan/ChrisOrgan.github.io/_pages/home.md

 ---

-The life that surrounds us today was created over billions of years of evolution.
-Because 99% of species to have ever lived are extinct, the data to understand this diversity is much shallower than it looks.
-We are a dynamic research group at [Montana State University](http://www.montana.edu) and our aim is to apply computational and data science approaches to elucidate how this diversity, and our place in the world, has evolved.
+Life on planet earth evolved over billions of years.
+Of all the species produced in that time, 99% are now extinct.
+A major challenge in biology is to understand how life works when 99% of our data is missing.
+We are a dynamic research group at [Montana State University](http://www.montana.edu) and our aim is to meet this challenge with evolutionary models that integrate biological and paleontological data.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->